 Accumulating atoms will cause an increasing gravitational pressure that generates heat and the emission of black body radiation, early signs of star formation.
 Eventually the Coulomb repulsion of the atoms is overcome by gravitational attraction in the form of a pressure gradient, protons are attracted to each other due to the strong force, and fusion initiates spontaneously in the star's core.
-The left side of the Einstein equation 8) interprets the star formation process as a continuous change in metric from Minkowski space to a Riemannian manifold with constant proper time.
-On the other hand, on the right side there is a slowing of clocks with the accumulation of matter and a corresponding dilation of proper time.
-After matter has accumulated over a time period of several billion years proper time slows to zero on a spherical surface, the event horizon, and a black hole forms with discrete time ( $\Delta t$ =0).
-We may refer to the event horizon therefore as a boundary condition with a space-like surface and singular clock time.
+The left side of the Einstein equation 9) interprets the star formation process as a continuous change in metric from Minkowski space to a Riemannian manifold with constant proper time.
+On the other hand, on the right side an accumulation of matter causes a slowing of clocks, a decreasing gravitational potential, and a corresponding dilation of proper time.
+Due to symmetry requirements, laws of a decreasing potential are governed by the same laws as for an increasing potential.
+Thus an increasing potential causes a speeding up of time and a decreasing potential causes a slowing down of time.